CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 13. Your LUMI project application will be sent to be CSC Resource allocation administration to be processed.
 The CSC Resource allocation group has meetings [every three weeks](https://research.csc.fi/applying-for-computing-resources).
 14. Please note that LUMI access is provided only with SSH keys, not with passwords.
 After you have received an acceptance confirmation email for your LUMI project request, please [upload your public SSH key to MyCSC according to the instructions](../computing/connecting.md#setting-up-ssh-keys).

-For further information on LUMI projects please visit [this document](https://www.lumi-supercomputer.eu/get-started-2021/users-in-finland/){:target="_blank"}
+For further information on LUMI projects please visit [Users in Finland](https://www.lumi-supercomputer.eu/get-started-2021/users-in-finland/){:target="_blank"}